-We often get calls to assist people because they attempted to boost their cars without any luck in getting it running.
+We often get calls to assist people because they attempted to boost battery of their cars without any luck in getting it running.

 You flagged a willing participant down that’s willing to take some time out of their day to help try and give you a boost to get your car to run again on its own power.